-The Land of the Dancing Sky umbrella board meets quarterly to discuss and approve major items such as the area plan and dollar allocations, while the advisory councils and joint powers boards of the two areas on aging continue to meet monthly to make decisions affecting their local counties.
+Control is vested in the Northwest Regional Development Commission Board.
+The Board consists of one Commissioner from each of the seven counties.
+Each member of the Board is appointed by the County Commissioners of the county he or she represents.
+The Northwest Regional Development Commission Board meets quarterly to discuss and approve major items such as the area plan and dollar allocations, while the advisory councils and joint powers boards continue to meet monthly to make decisions affecting their local counties.